 - Livelihood development / economic strengthening.

-Finally, the IDPC Drug Policy Guide adds a final harm reduction intervention to this list:
+Finally, the IDPC Drug Policy Guide adds other relevant harm reduction interventions to this list, including:

 - Drug consumption rooms / safer injecting facilities